 Assume your Union Pacific employment ends at age 57, you have 7 years of credited and vesting service, and you elect to receive payment of your benefit beginning at age 57.
+You are eligible to receive a vested benefit because you terminated employment before becoming eligible for early retirement.
 Your final average compensation is \$4,100 per month (\$49,200 per year).
 Let's also assume you are not eligible for a Railroad Retirement benefit and your estimated Social Security benefit is \$1,250 per month.
-Because you terminated employment before becoming eligible for early retirement and you begin receiving your benefit at age 57, your vested benefit factor from Table D is .49.
 Here's how your monthly vested benefit is determined: